F2/F2s-sourcemod-plugins/logs-spec.md

     "F2<3><[U:1:1234]><Red>" triggered "shot_hit" (weapon "scattergun")

 Note that `shot_hit` will only be logged once per `shot_fired`, even if the shot hits multiple targets.
 This makes it possible to calculate the accuracy by using this simple formula:

 $$\text{Accuracy} = \frac{\text{count(shot\\_hit)}}{\text{count(shot\\_fired)}} \times 100\\%$$

-For Crusader's Crossbow, friendly hits will also be logged with `shot_hit`.
+For Crusader's Crossbow, friendly hits will be logged as `shot_hit`.

-Destroying a sticky with a hitscan weapon will also be logged with `shot_hit` (although it might not be 100% accurate).
+Destroying a sticky with a hitscan weapon will be logged as `shot_hit` (although it might not always be accurately detected).

-## Medic Stats
+# Medic Stats

 **A note on vaccinator:** These logs are very bugged for vaccinator.
 For example, "charge ready" is only logged at 100%, but with vaccinator you can use charge at 25%.
 And it does not make sense talking about "uber advantage lost" when one team has uber and the other vaccinator.
 So, if one team uses vaccinator, think carefully about how you use these logs.

-### First heal after spawn
+## First heal after spawn

 When a medic heals for the first time after having spawned: